 Both recreational and commercial harvesters must purchase a license from the MDMR.
 Oysters may be taken only from those waters approved for shellfish harvest by the MDMR.
 The harvesting, shucking, processing, and sale of oysters must also conform to all regulations specified by the MDMR.
 Following heavy rains, natural reefs and leased areas may be temporarily closed.
 Such closures are published in local newspapers and released to local television and radio media.
 Oysters taken from state waters must be tagged.
-These tags are issued by the

-MDMR at officially designated check-in/check-out stations.
+These tags are issued by the MDMR at officially designated check-in/check-out stations.
 These stations will be identified in the opening order for oyster season.
 Both commercial and recreational oystermen must check in at the designated check station before going to reefs and must check out at the same station.
 Station hours are from 7:00 a.m. until 4:00 p.m. during harvest.
 Tags are issued at the time of inspection.
 Each tag must be completed with the catcher's name, date caught, area caught, and the shell-stock dealer's name and identification number if the oysters are to be sold.
+The department shall number all tags issued and shall maintain a record of those tags.
+The commission, at its discretion, may adopt any regulations regarding the tagging of oysters and other shellfish.
 Oysters taken from other than state waters must be accompanied by a bill of lading indicating the point of origin.
 Oysters taken for personal consumption must also be inspected, and a tag will be issued for each sack.
 Such tags will identify that the contents are not to be sold.